apache/flink/docs/dev/table_api.md

   </tbody>
 </table>

-Note that the auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.
+Note that the auxiliary functions must be called with exactly same arguments as the window function in the `GROUP BY` clause.

-The following examples show how to specify SQL queries with group windows on streaming tables.
+The following examples show how to specify SQL queries with windows on streaming tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">